Rolwaling and Lapche valley

 Variations of Treks of Rolwaling Region

-Rolwaling is also one of the routes which connect the Great Himalaya Trail (GHT) route from east to west Nepal.
+Rolwaling is also one of the routes that connect the Great Himalaya Trail (GHT) route from east to west Nepal.

 1. Tashi Lapcha Pass Trek to Khumbu Everest

-Tashi Lapcha Pass trek is not only a trek, it is about mountaineering which requires skill and climbing experience.
-It offers an outstanding view of the Himalayas that lies along the northeastern side that is linked with the Khumbu region.
-This trek is one of the most challenging treks of Nepal.
-The route starts from the Chhechhet of Rolwaling area and then continues all the way to Tsho Rolpa Glacier Lake.
-After a couple of hikes through the glacier, you will reach the most demanding Pass of this trek, Tashi Lapcha at 5755m.
+The Tashi Lapcha Pass trek is not only a trek; it is about mountaineering, which requires skill and climbing experience.
+It offers an outstanding view of the Himalayas that lie along the northeastern side that is linked with the Khumbu region.
+This trek is one of the most challenging treks in Nepal.
+The route starts from the Chhechhet of the Rolwaling area and then continues all the way to Tsho Rolpa Glacier Lake.
+After a couple of hikes through the glacier, you will reach the most demanding pass of this trek, Tashi Lapcha, at 5755 m.
 Now you are walking in the Khumbu Region of Sagarmatha National Park.
 This trek is a dream for many trekkers who want to witness and experience the high passes, isolated villages, glacier lakes, and altitude challenges.

 2. Panch Pokhari Trek to Helambhu Region

-Panch Pokhari lies at the height of 4100 meters from the sea level in Sindupalchowk district on the east of Helambu Region.
-This trek can be done based on a very basic tea house trek where you will stay with a local family.
-From Rolwaling Region there is a Great Himalayan Trail that passes through the Bigu Gompa Trek routes until the last resort and then to Pach Pokhari.
-The itinerary from Chhetchhet or Shigati to Last Resort is same as an itinerary of Bigu Gompa and from last Resort, it will take 4-5 days to reach Panch Pokhari.
+Panch Pokhari lies at a height of 4100 meters above sea level in the Sindupalchowk district, to the east of the Helambu region.
+This trek can be done based on a very basic teahouse trek where you will stay with a local family.
+From the Rolwaling Region, there is a Great Himalayan Trail that passes through the Bigu Gompa Trek routes until the last resort and then to Pach Pokhari.
+The itinerary from Chhetchhet or Shigati to Last Resort is the same as an itinerary of Bigu Gompa, and from Last Resort, it will take 4-5 days to reach Panch Pokhari.

 How much does the Rolwaling trek cost?

-The cost of trekking in Rolwaling depends on many aspects like duration, facilities, means of transportation, crew members, number of trekkers in a group, etc. Trekking in the Gaurishankar area of the Rolwaling region is not expensive than other regions of Nepal because 80 percent of the area is done in tea house trek and in addition to that restricted permit is cheaper.
+The cost of trekking in Rolwaling depends on many aspects, like duration, facilities, means of transportation, crew members, number of trekkers in a group, etc. Trekking in the Gaurishankar area of the Rolwaling region is not more expensive than other regions of Nepal because 80 percent of the area is done in tea house treks, and in addition to that, restricted permits are cheaper.
 Some treks don’t require restricted permits.
-Check below in the table of cost breakdown for trekking in Rolwaling and Lapche valley of Gaurishankar Area.
+Check below in the table of cost breakdown for trekking in the Rolwaling and Lapche valleys of the Gaurishankar area.

 S.No